Chicken with Creamy Mushroom Sauce

 - 1/2 cup heavy cream

-5 When the chicken is done, remove from oven.
+7 Serve chicken with mushroom sauce: When the chicken is done, remove from oven.
 Serve on a platter with the mushroom sauce spooned over it, or served on the side.

-Serve with noodles, rice, or Spanish rice.
+Serve with noodles or rice.